manhph2211/ml-deployment/README.md

 # Frontend Service

-I used React for developing my TTS demo.
-I won't share this for now LeuLeu :)) :smiley:
+I used React for developing my TTS demo. :smiley:

 Anyway, run this for the app: